What to Expect During Your Puppy’s First Vet Visit

-blog blogs first vet visit pet care tips petland Petland Texas puppies vet visit veterinarian
+blog first vet visits pet care petland Petland Texas puppy vet visit veterinarians

-Taking your puppy to the vet for the first time can be challenging.
-Whether it’s the sterile environment, unfamiliar people, or strange medical tools, a vet’s office is scary for any first-timer.
-However, taking your puppy to the vet just seems more intimidating than it really is!
-Your veterinarian will help guide you in maintaining […]
+Taking your puppy to the vet for the first time can be stressful.
+From the unfamiliar people to the strange medical tools, a vet’s office is an intimidating space for you and your puppy.
+However, your puppy’s first vet visit just seems scarier than it really is!
+Your veterinarian will help you maintain your fur-baby’s […]

-Taking your puppy to the vet for the first time can be challenging.
-Whether it’s the sterile environment, unfamiliar people, or strange medical tools, a vet’s office is scary for any first-timer.
+Taking your puppy to the vet for the first time can be stressful.
+From the unfamiliar people to the strange medical tools, a vet’s office is an intimidating space for you and your puppy.

-However, taking your puppy to the vet just seems more intimidating than it really is!
-Your veterinarian will help guide you in maintaining your fur-baby’s health while diagnosing any health issues.
+However, your puppy’s first vet visit just seems scarier than it really is!
+Your veterinarian will help you maintain your fur-baby’s health and diagnose any health issues.

-Of course, your little buddy won’t be too happy being handled and touched by a stranger but it’s a necessary part of their wellbeing.
-You can put off their first vet visit until they reach 10 weeks of age.
+Of course, your little buddy won’t be happy being handled and touched by a stranger but it’s a necessary part of their health.
+You can put off their first vet visit until they’re 10 weeks old.

-What happens during a puppy’s first vet visit?
+What usually happens during a puppy’s first vet visit?

 During your puppy’s first visit, your vet will usually begin with a physical exam.
-This exam is thorough and involves the following:
+This in-depth exam involves the following procedures:

 • Weighing your puppy